jiaoshuntian/ivory-operator/internal/util/README.md

 ## Feature Gates

-Feature gates allow users to enable or disable certain features by setting the "PGO_FEATURE_GATES" environment variable to a list similar to "feature1=true,feature2=false,..." in the PGO Deployment.
+Feature gates allow users to enable or disable certain features by setting the "IVYO_FEATURE_GATES" environment variable to a list similar to "feature1=true,feature2=false,..." in the IVYO Deployment.

 This capability leverages the relevant Kubernetes packages.
 Documentation and code implementation examples are given below.